 Failure to disclose relevant information or providing false information may result in the offer of a place being withdrawn.

-In order to support a transparent admissions process, the University provides feedback either through routine processes or on request.
-Applicants should be aware that feedback will only be given directly to them and not a third party, unless the University has received written permission that the applicant is willing for the matter to be discussed with another individual.
+The University may provide feedback if requested.
+Applicants must be aware that feedback will only be given directly to them unless the University has received written permission that the applicant is willing for the matter to be discussed with another individual.
 The applicant should also be aware that there may be cases where highly specific or tailored feedback may not be possible.

 The University of Surrey is committed to delivering a high quality, efficient and fair admissions service in line with its selection criteria and policy.
 In the event that an applicant wishes to make a formal complaint, the University will follow a procedure which ensures that all complaints are dealt with fairly, promptly, consistently and with due regard to the Equalities Act.
 If a complaint is upheld, the University will take appropriate action.
 If a complaint is not upheld, the reasons for the decision will be communicated clearly to the applicant.